nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. ConTActs shows a list of persons
+2. ConTActs shows a list of students
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific student in the list
-4. ConTActs deletes the person
+4. ConTActs deletes the student

     Use case ends.